 The first and obvious ones are condoms that come with extra lubricant which can provide a better fit and feeling during sex.

 Then there is spermicidal which is used to lessen the probability of pregnancy.
-Nonoxinol-9 is an example for such an active substance (we know today that the amount of substance applied on condoms is not enough to prevent against pregnancy when used for backup purposes).
+Nonoxinol-9 is an example of such an active substance (we know today that the amount of substance applied on condoms is not enough to prevent against pregnancy when used for backup purposes).
 Assuming that you’d like to use additional cream, make sure the specific condom type is designed for it (look up on the package insert).
 The substance is known to cause irritations and abrasions and may even facilitate HIV transmission.
 [More] It’s advisable that you use a different kind of condoms whenever possible.

 - Benzocaine (numbing substance)